methoil/bolphaia/README.md

-Game similar to chess, where pieces have health, attack values and for some range.
+Bolphaia is a game similar to Chess, with new rules and more pieces.
+I always liked Chess, but I have gotten tired of the same familiar setup.
+Modifying the movement of the pieces or expanding the size of the board while keeping the same basic famework could enhance an already deep experience.
+It also bothered me how many of the pieces made no sense - how does a tower move around?
+Why can the queen rampage across the map?
+What the hell is a bishop?

-Game can be accessed here:
+As solution to this, I made Bolphaia, which can be played here: https://bolphaia.herokuapp.com/
-https://bolphaia.herokuapp.com/

-Enter any username and click on the `Lobby` link - you may need to wait a few seconds for this to appear as the server will still go into sleep mode.
-Next challenge another player to a game by clicking the action in the list of players on the right.
-The other player could just be another tab on the same computer for testing, or anyone else visiting the same page.
-Once both players have joined the game (click the room name with the two player's names in the left hand list to join), you can start making moves.

-The invited player will be The Phrygians, which is basically white, and the inviter will be The Hittites, or black.
-Moves will be shown in the other player's browser as they are entered.
-Possible moves will be highlighted when you click on a piece.
-Please wait for both players to enter the room before white moves a piece.
+It is best run in Chrome, and has not yet been tested much in other browsers.

+In offline mode, you will control both players from the same screen and the game will be run only on the client.

+For online play, you must enter a username and login, and then challenge another player to a game by clicking the link in the right hand list of users in the lobby.
+They must be online to actually see the request and accept.
+Once they accept, a new game will be created and you will be able to enter it by clicking it in the left hand pane.

+Each user will be automatically assigned a side.
+Moves will be sent to a server which keeps to two user's games in sync.
+The rules of the game are still executed on the client like in offline mode, and the server is mostly for fostering communication.
+The server code is [located in this repo](https://github.com/methoil/bolphaia-backend).
+The online mode can also be tested with two tabs with the game open in the same browser.